mythilibhat10/Cat-Dog-classification/README.md

 # Cat-Dog-classification
 This program is an image classification model that detects, if the given image is of a cat or dog.
+In this model, I have used machine learning optimizers, and Keras library of Python.
+We can learn basic machine learning concepts related to image processing from this project.
+I have provided the code for basic image processing, image file, and the main image classification code.